Grissess/tinylisp/README.md

 - `"` (double quote) bounds a symbol, which may contain any character other than `"`;
 - `()` (parentheses) bound a proper list of lexemes;
+  - ... except that a `.
+DATUM )` at the end of a list creates an improper list; in particular `(A .
+B)` is a standard `cons` pair.
+Nowhere else is `.` special, and it is treated as a symbol in those places.
 - all digits introduce decimal numbers;
+- whitespace terminates lexemes, including symbols, and is skipped;
+- `;` and everything following it until newline is ignored (as comments);
 - every other character represents itself within a symbol.

 There is one caveat: at runtime, a TinyLISP program may introduce "prefices"